Sterling steadies below $1.30 as focus turns to BoE

 Until then, sterling will probably stay in the $1.2850-$1.2990 range it has traded in since the start of last week, analysts said.
 It was flat at $1.2940 on Tuesday, close to a seven-month high of $1.2990 hit at the start of the week.

-"The big driver for sterling over the past month or so has been short-covering, but whether people want to buy it and push it above $1.30 is another (matter)," said Rabobank currency strategist Jane Foley.
+"$1.30 has become a big psychological level now," said Rabobank currency strategist Jane Foley.
+"The big driver for sterling over the past month or so has been short-covering, but whether people want to buy it and push it above $1.30 is another (matter)."

 The pound is trading around 8 U.S. cents higher than its March lows, with investors buying back into the battered currency last month when Prime Minister Theresa May unexpectedly called an early election for June 8.